Tax & Compliance

 Union of India v.
 Ashish Agarwal

-2022 SCC OnLine SC 543Supreme Court of India2022
+2022 SCC OnLine SC 543Supreme Court of India (2022)

 Substituted §149 'reduced the permissible time limit … to three years and only in exceptional cases ten years.'
-SC deemed old-regime §148 notices (issued after 1-4-2021) as §148A(b) show-cause, preserving all §149 defences for assessees and mandating new-scheme compliance.
+SC deemed old-regime §148 notices (issued after 1-4-2021) as §148A(b) show-cause, preserving all §149 defences for assessees.

 R.K.
 Upadhyaya v.
 Shanabhai P. Patel

-(1987) 3 SCC 96Supreme Court of India1987
+(1987) 3 SCC 96Supreme Court of India (1987)

 'A clear distinction has been made … between 'issue of notice' and 'service of notice' under the 1961 Act.'
 Limitation under §149 runs to 'issue' — once issued within limitation, jurisdiction vests.
-Service is a condition precedent to assessment, not to reopening jurisdiction.

 The Ashish Agarwal Deeming Fiction

 The Supreme Court's deeming fiction (old §148 → §148A(b)) is a lifeline for assessees: it preserves all §149 defences under the new scheme and requires AOs to re-commence under §148A with information sharing, reply opportunity, and fresh approval.
-Any notice issued after 1-4-2021 must comply with the substituted scheme.[1]

-Application: Automated Limitation Review Workflow
+Automated Limitation Review Workflow

-Here's how jhana Suit operationalises the §149 framework — from document upload to CREAC-structured memo output:
+Here is how jhana Suit operationalises the §149 framework — from document upload to CREAC-structured memo output:

 1